SmalkiGroove/heroes-expansion/doc/HEROES.md

 __RAELAG :__
 Draconic Prophet - Beastmaster

 - After every victory, the hero has a chance to drop an artifact of the Dragon set he doesn't already have.
-Chances depends on hero level and value of the defeated army.
+Chances depends on the hero level and the value of the defeated army.
-- When fully equipped with the Dragon artifact set, the largest Dragon stack in hero army directly blasts a random enemy creature at the start of combat.
+- Doubles the amount of Legendary Dragons summoned by the Dragon artifact set effect.

 Starting Skills
 - Arcanism